laravel/docs/broadcasting.md

         return 'server.created';
     }

-If you do change the broadcast name using the `broadcastAs` method you need to change the update your `listen` method in your javascript and prepend the event name with a '.'
+If you customize the broadcast name using the `broadcastAs` method, you should make sure to register your listener with a leading `.` character.
+This will instruct Echo to not prepend the application's namespace to the event:

     .listen('.server.created', function (e) {
         ....